xp44mm/shpParser/markdown/About Shape Descriptions.md

 Specification byte codes

+### 000

-000 End of shape definition
+End of shape definition

 Draw is activated at the start of each shape.
 When Draw mode is turned on (code 1), the vectors cause lines to be drawn.
 When Draw mode is turned off (code 2), the vectors move to a new location without drawing.

+### 001

-001 Activate Draw mode (pen down)
+Activate Draw mode (pen down)

-002
+### 002

 Deactivate Draw mode (pen up)

-003
+### 003

 Divide vector lengths by next byte

+### 004

+Multiply vector lengths by next byte

 The height specified with the SHAPE command is initially considered the length of a single orthogonal vector (direction 0, 4, 8, or C).
 Code 3 divides vector lengths by the next byte.
 Code 4 multiplies vector lengths by the next byte.
 Codes 3 and 4 are followed by a specification byte containing an integer scale factor (1 through 255).

-If you want the shape height to specify the size of the entire shape, and you use 10 vector lengths to draw it, you can use 3,10 to scale the height specification.
+If you want the shape height to specify the size of the entire shape, and you use 10 vector lengths to draw it, you can use `3,10` to scale the height specification.
 The scale factor is cumulative within a shape; that is, multiplying by 2 and again by 6 results in a scale factor of 12.
 Usually, you should reverse the effect of your scale factors at the end of the shape, especially for subshapes and text font shapes.
 The program does not reset the scale factor for you.

-004

-Multiply vector lengths by next byte

-005
+### 005

 Push current location onto stack

+### 006

+Pop current location from stack

 You must pop everything you push.
 The position stack is only four locations deep.
 If the stack overflows because of too many pushes or too many missing pops, the following message is displayed when the shape is drawn.